 Things to Do in Japan in August

-Summer, once totally settled in Japan, is present throughout August.
-Nocturnal terraces offer an ideal backdrop to gather with friends and fresh beers.
+August is a full summer month in Japan.
+Nocturnal terraces offer an ideal backdrop to gather with friends and fresh beers 🍺.
 Japanese people take some days of vacations to enjoy the big summer festivals and O-bon in mid-August.
 Tokyo becomes quieter, while countryside cities see many tourists arriving.

 Tourism statistics

 August appeals to many foreign tourists but not as much as July.
-August has levels of tourism close to April, and numerous tourists come to Japan.
-We consider August as being a high-period of tourism.
+August has levels of tourism close to April's, a still relatively high frequentation.
+August is still considered a peak season for tourism.
 Japanese people go on vacation mostly on weekends, and public transportation is crowded at the end of the week.
 We advise travelers to book seats in advance.

 Climate and weather

 As the hottest month of the year, August has average temperatures above 30°C (86°F) and as low as 20°C (68°F) in the evenings.
 The rate of sunny days in Japan is high, accentuating this hot and heavy atmosphere.
-We have to go to the northern part of the country or higher in altitude, such as Hokkaido, to enjoy lower temperatures.
+It is necessary to go to the northern part of the country, such as Hokkaido, or higher in altitude to enjoy lower temperatures.

-Typhoons slowly appear with a more or less strong rhythm.
+Typhoons 🌀 slowly appear with a more or less strong rhythm.
 Weather forecasts are very precise and provide real time information when big storms arrive.
 If needed, transportation can be suspended or undergo detours.
-After these heavy rains, the weather is quieter and allows visitors to enjoy outside discoveries.
+After these heavy rains ☔️, the weather is quieter and allows visitors to enjoy outdoor discoveries.

 National public holidays